 The mosque has a total of 82 large round domes with 7 different sizes, all inspired by the Badshahi Mosque of Lahore, Pakistan, and for their construction were used marbles from Aquabiana and Biano (Italy), Prilep (Macedonia), Makrana (India).

 The shining chandelier below the entrance dome is one of the seven golden chandeliers that were made in Germany and that include Italian glasswork and Austrian Swarovski crystals.
-Each lamp can weigh from 8 to 12 tons and is suspended by a steel can withstand forces up to 36 tons.

 The luxurious carpet with its specially designed patterns took the women of Khorasan in Iran 2 years to weave from New Zealand wool.
 The specialist carpet makers were flown to Abu Dhabi to join it all together as the largest carpet in the world (5,700 square meters).

 In the main courtyard of the mosque, a sparkling white space of reflection pools and pillars provides enough space for 30,000 people.
-This area was inspired by Pakistan Badshahi Mosque and the Mosque Hassan II in Morocco, and decorated with white marble and mosaics from Greece.
+This area was inspired by Pakistan Badshahi Mosque and the Mosque Hassan II in Morocco and decorated with white marble and mosaics from Greece.

 Tags: Visit Abu Dhabi; Sheikh Zayed Mosque